 - Leave the arms along the sides of the body.

 - Now try to move forward only using a flutter kick for propulsion and without using the arms for balance.

 As a beginner, it will most likely be difficult for you to keep your balance.
-So keep in mind the following points:
+Therefore, keep the following points in mind:

-- While you are learning balance on the back, the best might be to hold your breath and to drill for a few seconds, after which you stop to breathe.
+When learning to balance on your back, the best strategy can be to hold your breath and practice the drill for a few seconds, then stop to take a breath, and start again.

 Once you can keep balance on the back using only a flutter kick for propulsion, you are a big step forward on your journey to learn to swim the backstroke.
 So take your time to master this drill and have fun while practicing!

 Learning Path for the Backstroke

 Below is an overview of our series of articles on learning the backstroke.
 Each article in this series contains one or more drills that have to be mastered.
 The current article is highlighted:

 Once you have gone through all the steps of this learning path, you should be able to swim backstroke without any problems.